£134 Book Now

 |Small first aid kit||Towel|

 |Notebook and pen|

 Our equipment stores are by far the best around with a stock of over 100 boats from across the range of models there are plenty to choose from!
 If your thinking of buying a boat come along and ‘try before you buy’ and also get unbiased expert advise from our staff on the most suitable equipment for you.

 Participants are encouraged to bring any personal equipment so they get the opportunity to be coached using the equipment they are most familiar with

-The course fee includes kit, equipment, in course transport, coaching, food and accommodation.
+The course fee includes full use of the centre equipment, in course transport, coaching, and packed lunch on both days.

 Course accommodation (when restrictions permit!) will be in shared twin ensuite rooms.
 If you would prefer not to share a room, single occupancy may be available for an additional charge.